Year 6 Transition Frequently Asked Questions

 How will my child be rewarded for positive behaviour and attendance?

 Students will be rewarded throughout the school day for various acts of positive behaviour.
 These include behaviours like performing well in class, helping others, trying hard, being polite and completing class and home works.
 They will be rewarded through the school’s ePraise system.
-Each point they receive equates to a monetary value and they can buy products from the ePraise shop.
+Each point they receive equates to a monatory value and they can buy products from the ePraise shop.
 The shop sells anything from pens, to online vouchers, to a ticket to the Blackpool Pleasure Beach at the end of the year.
 If there is a product that isn’t included in the shop then students can request those products to be included there.
 Attendance is rewarded in the same way, however, there are also half termly and termly rewards for positive attendance [prize draws and chocolate for example].
 At the end of the Autumn and Summer terms there are whole year group reward trips that are linked closely to behaviour and attendance.

 How does the canteen system work?

 There are 2 different places that your child can access food and drink from at school.
 Both are in school atrium on the ground floor.
 The main [upper] servery has more hot food and main meals whilst the lower servery sells more snacks and cold food.
-The canteen is a cashless one so there is no money changing hands.
-In order to use the system your child will be set up on the school system with either their finger print or a pin number.
+The canteen is cashless so no money changes hands.
+In order to use the canteen your child will be set up on the school system with either their finger print or a pin number.
 To use the canteen, you can put money into your child’s account in 2 ways.
 Either through the ‘School Gateway App’ or by putting money into the school-based cash machines.
 If you are using the App then the school must have the correct email address on records and these can be updated through the main office.